StatisKit/StatisKit/doc/user/install_it.rst

 .. warning::

-    Refers to the table :ref:`table-env-vars-scripts` to configure the script execution.
+    Refers to the table :ref:`table-env-vars-users` to configure the script execution.
     If you already installed **Conda** you can, for example, type the following commands in a shell:

     * On Linux or OSX,